 Best Restaurants & Cafés in Cascais

 Its reputation as a fishing village makes Cascais an amazing place to taste freshly caught seafood.
 Aside from the endless tasty fish restaurants, there is a diverse range of places to eat.
 For instance, Mediterranean cuisine, Indian food, burgers, and steaks.

-To see all the sights, and for beach relaxation, it’s best to choose a place to stay on the coastline of Cascais.
-Find all hotels to stay in Cascais.
+To see all the sights and for beach relaxation, it’s best to choose a place to stay on the coastline of Cascais, Portugal.

 Best time to visit Cascais

 Like many other places in Europe, Cascais gets very busy in the summer.
 Therefore, it’s best to visit in the late spring or early summer before the holidays begin.
 At this time of year, you’ll have pleasantly warm temperatures, and the flowers will be in bloom around the city.

 Cascais sits at the mouth of the river Tagus, opening onto the Atlantic Ocean, so expect the water to be cold at all times of the year!

 When you purchase something through our links we earn a small fee.
 However, you still pay the same.
 Win-win!

 - Find a Rental Car via Sunny Cars